SkAT-VG/SDT/README.md

 applications.

-In addition, the SDT algorithms are made available as ready-to-go externals and patches for **Pure Data** and **Cycling '74 Max**.
-In particular a *package* is provided for Max which offers an advanced front-end GUI, as well as examples with presets and tutorials.
+In addition, the SDT algorithms are made available as ready-to-go externals and patches for **Pure Data** (Pd) and **Cycling '74 Max**.
+In particular, a *package* is provided for Max which offers an advanced front-end GUI, as well as examples with presets and tutorials.

 ## Installation

 ### Precompiled binaries:
-A ready-made *library* for Pure Data (Mac OS, Windows and Linux) and a *package* for Cycling '74 Max (Mac OS and Windows) are provided as release assets of this repository at: https://github.com/SkAT-VG/SDT/releases
+A ready-made Pd *library* (Mac OS, Windows and Linux) and a Max *package* (Mac OS and Windows) are provided as release assets of this repository at: https://github.com/SkAT-VG/SDT/releases
 Unpack the appropriate .zip file for your operating system and target platform into the desired destination folder.

-#### Max package
-To install the provided Max *package* please refer to the `ReadMe.md` file in the `MaxPackage` folder.

 ### Compiling from source code
-Users may build Pd and Max externals (and the SDT Apple framework or shared core library) on their machines.
+Users may as well build a Max *package*, Pd *library*, shared core library / Apple framework on their machines.
 In that case, make sure to pull the SDT git repository including the submodules under the '3rdparty' directory.
 If your git client doesn't do that automatically, enter the following git command:
 ```